A Better World Learning Journey Story: Pricing, Sustainability, and Alignment

 - We’ve worked out of way too many offices with free snacks to skip spending on meals.
 A lot of those meals were really, really good, too.

-money is fuel for this movement. and it supports work-life alignment in powerful ways, too.
+money is necessary fuel for this movement.

 It’s also hard to raise money that we love.

 What does that mean?
 Often money steers people and things.
 Steers story and content.
-We want to know the money we raise is for the exact work we do and the things we learn teachers, kids, and schools really need.
+We want to know the money we raise is for the exact work we do and the things we learn teachers, parents, kids, and schools really need.
 For story content that matters.
 We don’t want to find ourselves in mission drift someday making other kinds of content or focusing on some side programs or secretly advertising some massive company selling X thing because that’s part of the deal we made to access some source of grant funding.

 In not raising money over the past years in the way we dreamed of for Better World Ed, my mindset moved more and more to “how much awesome can we do with a scarce amount of funding!?”